Business Ideas are not Random

 - November 25, 2018

 It was a rainy morning and my waking thoughts were about how to reach more people with my business training.
-I saw a handful of people ‘get it’ and take their ideas forward in a planned and deliberate manner.
+During face to face trainings I saw a handful of people ‘get it’ and take their ideas forward in a planned and deliberate manner.
 How could I reach more people especially Africans who couldn’t find this information so easily?
 My mind was already ticking over with new ideas and courses I could design…and I hadn’t even had my morning coffee!

 People think that coming up with a new business idea is the most difficult thing in the world.
 In fact it’s not.
 New ideas are all around us.
 The most difficult thing is to figure out if your idea is any good!
 And by ‘any good’ I mean does it have real and solid possibility?
 Does it have potential to become a viable business?
 Could you pay the bills and make a profit if you took action on your business idea?

-See there are lots of ideas around.
-Some are a bit wild or different and it’s clear there would be some risk involved to make them happen.
-Other ideas are a bit too ordinary with the biggest risk that it has been done the same average way for far too long.
+There are lots of ideas around, in the most ordinary things.
+Some business ideas are a bit wild or different and they could be risky ventures.
+For other ideas, the biggest risk might be that it has been done the same average way for far too long.

 My starting point is a belief that nothing happens by accident.
 Ideas are inspired and they usually perfectly match your skills, experience and personality.
 Ideas are often divinely inspired.
 If you think that is an extreme thought, think about that idea that keeps coming back to you.
 Yes, the idea that catches you in your waking moments as you start your day.
 You have been tossing that idea around in different shapes for a long time.